Algorithms for the ferromagnetic Potts model on expanders: Introduction

+The Potts model as above is \emph{ferromagnetic} when $\beta > 0$ and \emph{antiferromagnetic} when $\beta < 0$.
+We are interested in the ferromagnetic model because for $q\ge 3$, at low temperatures approximating the partition function is \BIS{}-hard~\cite{GJ12,GSVY16}.
+The complexity class known as \BIS{} consists of problems that are equivalent to counting the number of independent sets in bipartite graphs~\cite{DGGJ04}, and understanding the complexity of approximating problems in \BIS{} is a longstanding problem.
+More precisely, approximating the partition function of the ferromagnetic Potts model for fixed $\beta$ is \BIS-hard~\cite{GJ12}, and restricted to bounded-degree graphs it is \BIS-hard at low temperatures~\cite{GSVY16}.
+That is, for any $d\ge 3$ and $q\ge 3$, for any $\beta > \beta_o(q,d)$ it is \BIS-hard to approximate $Z_G(q,\beta)$ on graphs of maximum degree $d$, where $\beta_o$ is given by

+The parameter $\beta_o$ has a precise definition as the \emph{order-disorder} threshold of the Potts model on the random $d$-regular graph, and we note that it is not the same as the Gibbs uniqueness phase transition on the $d$-regular tree.
+See e.g.~\cite{GSVY16,CGG+22} for a discussion of these thresholds.
+The Gibbs measure $\mu_{G,q,\beta}$ for the Potts model on the spin assignments of $G$ is given by

 and, alongside approximating $Z$, algorithms that approximately sample from $\mu_{G,q,\beta}$ are of interest in theoretical computer science.
+By self-reducibility, the standard problems of approximating the partition function and approximately sampling from the Gibbs measure are equivalent.

 Several recent works have given algorithms for \BIS-hard problems on random graphs or graphs with strong expansion~\cite{JKP20,HJP20,GGS21b,CGG+21}.
-One can view such research as attempting to characterize hard instances of \BIS{}, primarily by finding general conditions under which efficient algorithms exist.
+One consequence of such research is a restriction on possible hard instances of \BIS{}, since under somewhat general conditions these works give efficient algorithms.
 In the absence of strong evidence that \BIS{} admits a general polynomial-time approximation algorithm, a weaker but intriguing prospect is that of a subexponential-time algorithm.
-For example, the recent algorithm of Jenssen, Perkins, and Potukuchi~\cite{JPP22} takes subexponential time on $d$-regular graphs when $d$ grows with the size of the instance.
+The recent algorithm of Jenssen, Perkins, and Potukuchi~\cite{JPP22} counts independent sets in $d$-regular bipartite graphs in subexponential time when $d$ grows with the number of vertices of the instance.
+Our work is motivated in part by the question of whether a subexponential-time approximation algorithm for the Potts partition function can be found (at temperatures known to be \BIS-hard).

-Approximating the ferromagnetic Potts model partition function for fixed $\beta$ is \BIS-hard~\cite{GJ12}, and restricted to bounded-degree graphs it is \BIS-hard at low temperatures~\cite{GSVY16}.
-More precisely, for any $d\ge 3$ and $q\ge 3$, for any $\beta > \beta_o(q,d)$ it is \BIS-hard to approximate $Z_G(q,\beta)$ on graphs of maximum degree $d$, where $\beta_o$ is given by